 Behold: the Kitschy Christmas quilt.
-The inspiration for this quilt first came from this Anthropologie Quilt.
+The inspiration for this quilt first came from a quilt I saw in an Anthropologie catalog.
 I’d been thinking about it for a few weeks when I decided (on Thanksgiving Day) to make a Christmas version using all my scraps left over from last year’s Retro Christmas Quilt.
-(I used my Accuquilt GO cutter Isosceles Triangle die to cut out this whole quilt in a very short amount of time.)
+(I used my Accuquilt GO cutter and the Isosceles Triangle die to cut out this whole quilt in a very short amount of time.)

 I’ve been collecting those retro-vintagey fabrics and now my stash is seriously depleted.
 But I’m okay with that since they’re far better appreciated in a couple of finished quilts than in closet in my basement.
 The solid greens are Kona’s: Palm (lighter) and Holly.